 Gary Player is the most successful

-international golfer of all time and captained South Africa’s golf team at the
+international golfer of all time and is the captain of South Africa’s golf team

-Rio Olympics.
-He shared his experiences exclusively for Sport24.
+at the Rio Olympics.
+He will be sharing his experiences of the Games for